garrandall/popular-music-data/tracks/love-child-diana-ross-the-supremes.md

 I knew the way it felt, to always live in doubt
 To be without the simple things
 Sop afraid my friends would see the guilt in me
-Don't think that i don't need you
+Don't think that I don't need you
-Don't think i don't wanna please you
+Don't think I don't wanna please you
 No child of mine 'll be bearing
 The name of shame i've been wearing
 Love child, love child, never quite as good